 1- Continuous compliance.
 The best way to ensure compliance is to create clear standards for each stop along the pipeline.
 Continually reassessing compliance throughout the process according to predetermined rules is an excellent first step toward improved security.
 This will also allow you to test code against identified threats in a sandbox environment before fully implementing changes.

 2- Least privilege principle.
 To make the process easier, usually DevOps engineers have a master account connecting to the cloud provider and provisioning all the resources with that master account.
 While this is a fast and easy approach, it is not the most secure approach.
 The recommendation is to have a set of different accounts with various Role-Based Access Control (RBAC) in place.
-These allow you to run the IaC code with a minimum privilege access mindset.
+These allow you to run the IaC or infrastructure as code security code with a minimum privilege access mindset.

 3- Monitor and update cloud security and compliance tests.
 It is also important to address security at the cloud environment level.
 This should include constant risk assessment and threat modeling.
 As new users are added and changes are made, you should continue to adjust access control and update firewalls.